 How can we help you?
 If you would like to learn more about your legal rights and options, please contact an attorney by completing the form below today or call 1.800.768.4026.

-Unbeknownst to many, some licensed businesses and corporations benefit from this illegal activity as they profit from the labor provided by enslaved workers, and may turn a blind eye to forced prostitution taking place on their property.
-Motley Rice believes that corporations have a legal responsibility and must play a proactive role to protect at-risk laborers and trafficking victims.
-When corporations enable traffickers to encroach on human rights in favor of illegal gains, the civil court system can rightly intervene, providing access to justice for victims.
+Unknown by many, some licensed businesses and corporations profit from the illegal work of enslaved laborers.
+They may also turn a blind eye to forced prostitution taking place on their property.
+Motley Rice believes that corporations have a legal responsibility and must actively protect at-risk laborers and trafficking victims.
+When corporations enable traffickers to violate human rights for illegal gains, the civil court system can rightly intervene, providing access to justice for victims.
+We represent victims in litigation seeking to hold negligent businesses accountable.

 Contact a human trafficking attorney